4 days ago12 min read

 Here's how to understand what’s actually going on.

-What you’re offering, how it’s priced, how money comes in, and how the business is positioned all have to work together.
+What you offer, how it’s priced, how revenue comes in, and how the business is positioned all affect how the business operates over time.

-When they do, what you're selling become clearer, pricing works, and the business is presented in a way that reflects what's actually being built.
+When those pieces are working together, decisions become clearer, pricing has stronger support behind it, and the business is positioned in a way that reflects what’s actually being built.

-The focus is on putting a structure in place that supports how your business runs, whether you're starting something new or have an existing business.
+The focus is on creating a structure that supports how the business runs financially, operationally, and strategically, whether you’re building something new or refining an existing business.

 Books that change how you think about money